The Cooper Firm: Nationwide Product Liability & Wrongful Death Attorneys

 What Common Automotive Defects Can Contribute to Collisions?

-- Airbag Failure: New cars sold in the U.S. must have dual front airbags (for the driver and front-seat passenger).
+• Airbag Failure: New cars sold in the U.S. must have dual front airbags (for the driver and front-seat passenger).
 Side airbags are common but not required by law.
 Defects in the design or manufacture of components can lead to airbag non-deployment, exposing the driver and front passenger to additional danger in a collision.

-- Seatbelt Defects: New vehicles must be equipped with three-point (shoulder and lap belt) seatbelt systems for each seating position; older vehicles must comply with the version of the law in effect when they were manufactured.
+• Seatbelt Defects: New vehicles must be equipped with three-point (shoulder and lap belt) seatbelt systems for each seating position; older vehicles must comply with the version of the law in effect when they were manufactured.
 Drivers and passengers rely on seatbelts to help keep them safe and reduce their chances of serious injury in a collision.
 A seatbelt can expose a rider to additional danger if it does not function as intended due to a design flaw or defect.

 Crashworthiness Lawsuits

 For example, a driver is rear-ended by another vehicle traveling at a moderate rate of speed.
 Their airbag fails to deploy, and they strike their head on the windshield, sustaining a severe concussion.
 This injury would likely have been avoided if the airbag had deployed correctly per the manufacturer’s specifications and federal requirements.
-In addition to a claim against the other driver, they may have a crashworthiness personal injury claim against the car manufacturer.
+In addition to a claim against the at-fault driver, they may have a crashworthiness personal injury claim against the car manufacturer.

 Recalls and Other Manufacturer Warnings